 - Rubber bands can, under certain circumstances, do the same job as a motor.
 At times, they can also do it far better and faster.

 - Rubber bands are very useful for many things such as:

 - guiding your robot in position

 - compensating for gravity

 - releasing a lot of energy very fast

 - holding things in place

-Of course, rubber bands, especially the LEGO[®] ones, are fragile so use them wisely and have spares.
+- Of course, rubber bands, especially the LEGO[®] ones, are fragile so use them wisely and have spares.

-Tip #11 The need for speed in the base
+Tip #11 The need for speed

-- One of the most important uses of axles is to mount attachments to the frame. - Many teams use pegs, which can be hard to attach/detach cleanly during a robot game match. - The use of axles, friction, and gravity for putting attachments on the robot minimizes time (and mistakes) in base. - Technician's plan and practice
+- One of the most important uses of axles is to mount attachments to the frame. - Many teams use pegs, which can be hard to attach/detach cleanly during a robot game match. - The use of axles, friction, and gravity for putting attachments on the robot minimizes time (and mistakes) in base.